An S-Corporation, is a common entity to save on taxes and most small business owners should be using them as their entity of choice.

-2. Are there restrictions on me operating as an S-Corp in my industry?
+2. Are There Restrictions on me Operating as an S-Corporation in my Industry?

-The answer is usually yes, but some jurisdictions will require the license to be held by the S-Corp.
+The answer is usually yes, but some jurisdictions will require the license to be held by the S-Corporation.
 They will require the business owner to jump through hoops to make this work.
-In one recent case, a client told me it was going to cost him over $5,000 to switch his licenses over to the S-Corp and could take months to complete.
+In one recent case, a client told me it was going to cost him over $5,000 to switch his licenses over to the S-Corporation and could take months to complete.

-3. How much income do I need before an S-Corp makes sense?
+3. How much Income do I need Before an S-Corporation Makes Sense?

-Otherwise stated, if your business is making net ordinary income subject to SE tax of $40k or more then you are a candidate for an S-Corp.
+Otherwise stated, if your business is making net ordinary income subject to SE tax of $40k or more then you are a candidate for an S-Corporation.
 The reason why we feel this is the ‘break-even’ point is because of the salary/net-income allocation.
-We are careful and cautious to make sure payroll allocations are tailored to each business owner and their situation, but oftentimes there can be $2,000-$3,000 in savings at this threshold.
+We are careful and cautious to make sure and tailor payroll allocations to each business owner and their situation.
+Oftentimes there can be $2,000-$3,000 in savings at this threshold.

 The 199-A deduction is a product of the Tax Cuts and Jobs Act and gives small businesses an automatic 20% deduction on all pass-through income.
 The deduction can be subject to a phase-out calculation for professional service business owners with AGI (adjusted gross income) over $157,500 for single filers and $315,000 for joint filers.

 There is also another calculation that kicks in for non-professionals when they hit similar income levels.
-Bottom line, this is a wonderful deduction that is not inhibited by the S-Corp, but actually enhanced with the strategy of the S-Corp.
+Bottom line, this is a wonderful deduction that is not inhibited by the S-Corporation.
+It is enhanced with the strategy of the S-Corporation.
 A qualified tax advisor will help its business owner clients to find a balance between salary and net income to minimize SE tax and maximize the 199-A deduction.
 It’s a huge opportunity for planning!

-5. How much will an S-Corp cost me?
+5. How much will an S-Corporation cost me?

 First, you have setup costs.
 This can range from $200 to $1,000 depending on the amount of consultation, support, and documentation provided by the law firm performing the service.
 We urge you to be cautious in this process.
 It IS NOT simply a ‘filing of articles’.

-There are multiple documents that need to be included.
-Consulting and support are critical for a business owner new to the S-Corp and need to understand the maintenance procedures.
-We charge either $400 or $800, plus the filing fee, for an S-Corp in any State in the Country.
+There are multiple documents to include.
+Consulting and support are critical for a business owner new to the S-Corporation and need to understand the maintenance procedures.
+We charge either $400 or $800, plus the filing fee, for an S-Corporation in any State in the Country.